-In Situations Where a Tenant Is Repeatedly Overdue With the Rent a Landlord May Pursue an Order to Evict From the Landlord Tenant Board By Issuing and Serving and Filing the Necessary Notice and Application Documents.
+When a Tenant Is Persistently Late With the Rent a Landlord Can Pursue an Order to Evict From the Landlord Tenant Board.
+To Obtain An Order to Evict the Landlord Must Issue the Required Notice and Application Paperwork.

 Understanding When a Tenant May Be Evicted For Persistently Late Rent Payments

 A persistently late paying tenant can cause a landlord various troubles including financial difficulties, especially for a smaller landlord that relies on rent being on time to enable the landlord to pay the landlord's own bills.
 When a tenant pays late, the tenant may make it difficult for the landlord to pay the mortgage, taxes, utilities, among other things, resulting in harm or hardship for the landlord.

 It is notable that the first time a landlord seeks to evict for persistently late rent, the Landlord Tenant Board usually provides a last chance warning to the tenant.
 Of course, this is without intent to say that obtaining an Order to Evict will be impossible within a first proceeding; however, it is reasonable to anticipate that the Landlord Tenant Board, is more likely to issue a pay on time Order, unless doing so would be severely unfair and prejudicial to the landlord.
 Accordingly, even if the landlord is unsuccessful in obtaining an Order to Evict, by initiating a proceeding, the landlord establishes the details of payment delinquency by the tenant, on the record, with the Landlord Tenant Board.
 As such, a landlord should be prepared and expect that the Landlord Tenant Board is more likely to issue an Order requiring on-time payment than the likelihood of an Order to Evict.